Future state concept for the scheduling tool.

 Laying the groundwork with a content audit

-While my PM and interaction design partners were diving into specific problems and screens, I wanted to step back and look at the bigger picture—what story were we telling experts throughout this entire experience?
+While my PM and interaction design partners dove into specific problems and screens, I stepped back to look at the bigger picture—what story were we telling experts throughout this entire experience?

-I put together an audit deck and asked my teammates to weigh in.
-Going through everything with fresh eyes revealed a lot of places where we could make the content work harder for experts.
+I put together an audit deck and asked teammates to weigh in.
+Going through everything with fresh eyes revealed many places where we could make the content work harder.

 Audit slides documenting the base schedule creation workflow, compiled from product screenshots, interface strings, design files, and data.